 ‘Essentials of Qualitative Research’ Courses

 This is an introductory course intended for Masters students in public health with limited prior exposure to qualitative research.
 Students will acquire a sound introductory-level understanding of the qualitative research enterprise, become informed consumers of qualitative research, and be able to participate in the conduct of needs assessments, program evaluations and other applied qualitative public health research.
 Since this is an introductory course, students pursuing qualitative research for master and doctoral thesis work will need to take additional courses to acquire the required proficiency for that level of research.
 There are no prerequisites for this course.
-CHL 5221 is a requirement for MPH Health Promotion, Occupational and Environmental Health and Community Nutrition students.
-Students from other programs and fields will be admitted space permitting with permission of the instructor.
+CHL5107 is a requirement for MPH Health Promotion, Occupational and Environmental Health and Community Nutrition students.
+Students from other programs and fields will be admitted space permitting with the permission of the instructor.
 A small number of places in this course are reserved for students in the EQR series from contributing CQ partners.
-The course is offered through the Dalla Lana School of Public Health, taught by Dr. Dan Allman.
+The course is offered through the Dalla Lana School of Public Health, taught by Dr. Clara Juando-Prats.
+View the Fall 2020 syllabus here.

 JRP1000 - Theory and Method of Qualitative Health Research

 This course is offered in alternate years within the Dalla Lana School of Public Health (DLSPH) and the Graduate Department of Rehabilitation Sciences (GDRS).
-Dr. Pia Kontos in the DLSPH and Dr. Gail Teachman in the GDRS alternate teaching the course every year.
 This course provides an introduction to a range of qualitative research methods and theoretical perspectives, with particular emphasis on the role that theory plays across the different stages of the research process.
 It examines the underlying theoretical assumptions of using a particular qualitative research method, and the implications that these assumptions have for framing a research problem, data collection, analysis, and dissemination strategies.
 The course has no prerequisites, although some knowledge of social theory is preferred.
 Priority will be given to students from the two units collaborating in its teaching (GDRS and DLSPH) and to students from other CQ ‘contributing’ departments/programs.
-Course Outline (Kontos) Course Outline (Teachman)
+The instructors for Winter 2024 are Drs.
+Naomi Thulien and Cheryl Pritlove.
+See the course outline here.

 “The course was perfect for allowing me to get back into the theory of qualitative research and helping me create a more solid foundation of qualitative research methods.
 The readings and discussion were very useful, and I felt that you facilitated an optimal learning environment.
 As I mentioned in class, we were so fortunate to have a small class and two excellent teachers.”